How to hide your number when calling

 Hide your phone number using *67

-One of the oldest and easiest ways to bypass that pesky caller ID is by using the trusty *67 Feature Access Code (FAC).
-This works on landlines and cell phones alike.
+One of the oldest and most reliable methods to block your caller ID is using the *67 Feature Access Code (FAC).
+This prefix works universally across both landline and cellular networks in North America.

 If you don’t feel like dialing *67 every time you want to make a call, you can save yourself the extra step and automatically block your number on caller ID when using a cell phone.
 While this option may not be available on all mobile devices, we gave it a test run and found it works on iPhone and Android phones.